Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (24) Inability to practice the profession with

-reasonable judgment, skill, or safety as a result of a physical illness, including, but not limited to, deterioration through the aging process or loss of motor skill, or a mental illness or disability.
+reasonable judgment, skill, or safety as a result of a physical illness, mental illness, or disability.

 (25) A pattern of practice or other behavior that